corliss5156/CS3219-TaskB/README.md

 ## Overview
 This project is a NextJS frontend app that connects to an Express backend to interact with an AWS S3 bucket.

 I wanted to play around a little and learn about NextJS.
 Clearly, because of the limited functionality of the app, I did not use much features of NextJS and the frontend can easily be accomplished with React.
-Added dockerfiles but I won't be going onto dockerize the application.
+Added dockerfiles but I won't be going onto deploy the application.

 Well anyway, it is a single page dashboard:
 ![alt test](./images/Screenshot.png)